jrosen48/utk-homepage/content/post/2019-11-17-it-was-a-job-posting-on-a-mailing-list-not-a-blog-post-on-the-narst-blog-a-response-to-mintzes.md

 > "....disrupting normative cultural narratives" reeks of a political discourse that favors women over men and minority ethnic groups over Whites.
 Why is it necessary to push your political agenda in the NARST blog?
 I agree that women and non-Whites have been at a disadvantage in science and science education, but your abrasive language does little to mitigate these circumstances.
 I hope your "STEP Up" project is open to discourse even with those whose "narratives" you wish to disrupt.

-Reading this makes me uncomfortable, and I said as much in a message to Mintzes, but, that isn't central to my argument, which is that Hazari wrote with a *job post* on a mailing list.
+Reading this makes me uncomfortable, and I said as much in a message to Mintzes, but, that isn't central to my (simple) argument, which is that Hazari wrote with a *job post* on a mailing list.
 Mintzes responded responded with a criticism (which I think may read to an observer as aggressive and as a personal attack).
 The criticism stood out to me because in all of the time I've subscribed to the NARST